nemec/nemec.github.io/_posts/2020-05-24-ebay-port-scanning.md

   - osint
 headerImage: 2020/05/port-scan-header.png
 headerImageAttrib: image credit - bitninja.io
+editNotes:
+  - Edited 2021-03-28 to correct capitalization of eBay
 ---

-There's a story going around the internet about Ebay port scanning its visitors without any permission or even indication that it's happening (without digging into the browser's developer tools) - it's absolutely true.
-But why are they doing it, and what is Ebay doing with the data it collects?
+There's a story going around the internet about eBay port scanning its visitors without any permission or even indication that it's happening (without digging into the browser's developer tools) - it's absolutely true.
+But why are they doing it, and what is eBay doing with the data it collects?
 I took a peek into the code to find out (adapted from [this thread](https://twitter.com/djnemec/status/1264523835044442113)), and I'm sure what I found is only a small part of the full story.